-We do not own any real estate or other physical properties materially important to our operation; however, we lease office space for our executive office at White Plains Plaza, 445 Hamilton Avenue, Suite 1206, White Plains, NY 10601.
-We also lease office space at 15233 Ventura Boulevard, Penthouse 2, Sherman Oaks, CA 91403.
-Our investment advisor also maintains additional office space at 500 W. Putnam Ave., Suite 400, Greenwich, CT 06830.
+Our executive office is located at White Plains Plaza, 445 Hamilton Avenue, Suite 1206, White Plains, NY 10601.
+We also have an office located at 15233 Ventura Boulevard, Penthouse 2, Sherman Oaks, CA 91403.
 We believe that our current office facilities are adequate for our business as we intend to conduct it.